msam13/msam13.github.io/index.md

 <div style="display: flex; align-items: center;">
   <div style="flex: 1; padding-right: 20px;">
     Hello!
 I'm Samridha Murali.
 Welcome to my portfolio.
 On the right is a photo of me from March 2024, when I visited San Fransico for the first time.
-I loved the Californian Energy, so post graduation I moved to THE SILLICON VALLEY, worked for <a href="https://scale.com/">ScaleAI</a> and co-founded <a href="http://3-dready.com/">3D-Ready</a>.
+I loved the Californian Energy, so post graduation I moved to THE SILLICON VALLEY, worked for <a href="https://scale.com/">ScaleAI</a>.
 A little into my past, I graduated from <a href="https://umd.edu/">Univesity of Maryland</a> with a Master's degree in Engineering (Cyber Security and Software Engineering).
 In University of Maryland, I worked for <a href="https://www.cattlab.umd.edu/">CATT lab</a>.
 During Pandemic I did a lot, including an awesome intership at <a href="https://www.honeywell.com/us/en">Honeywell</a> & <a href="https://www.hpe.com/us/en/home.html">HPE</a>, published a <a href="https://www.ijeat.org/wp-content/uploads/papers/v10i1/A17981010120.pdf"> Paper</a>, and also finished my Bachelor's degree in Computer Science and Engineer at <a href="https://www.manipal.edu/mit.html">Manipal Institute of Technology</a>.
 I build with LOVE ❤️
     <!-- Additional About Me content can go here. -->
   </div>
   <div style="flex: 1; padding-left: 20px;">